10 Steps to Your First Small Multifamily

 Direct mail is one of the best strategies to find off-market deals for any type/size of real estate, especially small multifamily.
 As stated above, a lot of these owners are older “moms and pops” and you’re not going to reach them via Facebook or PPC (Pay Per Click) ads.

-I just interviewed a young couple in Houston who took my advice and mailed 300 letters and just closed on a 32-unit property which will net them $10K per month!
+I remember interviewing a young couple in Houston who took my advice and mailed 300 letters and just closed on a 32-unit property which will net them $10K per month!

 9. Implement other marketing strategies.